raphlinus/raphlinus.github.io/_posts/2020-09-25-principled-reactive-ui.md

 The Crochet prototype has a specific implementation of this idea, but there are likely other viable variants.
 In general I think it is one of the most important architectural decisions to be made for a reactive UI framework.

 Integration with Rust's async ecosystem is a major feature for a UI toolkit, and something the existing Druid architecture struggles with.
 Based on early experimentation with the Crochet prototype (though there is much more to be done), it seems like the task-waking approach will integrate very nicely.
-The details are beyond the scope of this post, but involve the app logic *conceptually* traversing the view tree from the root, while in practice efficiently skipping subtrees other than the one that contains the waking token, at which point it has exactly the context it needs to advance its state.
+The details are beyond the scope of this post, but involve the app logic *conceptually* traversing the view tree from the root, while in practice having the opportunity to efficiently skip subtrees other than the one that contains the waking token, at which point it has exactly the context it needs to advance its state.
 Getting this to work is one of the major reasons I'm excited about this architectural approach.

 ### Trees and tree mutation

-As argued in the "unified theory" post, the logic of reactive UI is well-expressed as a series of tree transformations.
+As argued in the ["unified theory" post][Towards a unified theory of reactive UI], the logic of reactive UI is well-expressed as a series of tree transformations.
 A typical pipeline consists of the transform from the app state to the view tree (this stage is basically the view part of the "app logic", the other part being response to UI actions), from the view tree to a render object (widget) tree, and from the widget tree to drawing graphics primitives of some kind or other, ideally GPU-friendly display lists.

 Aside from custom widgets, most of the rest of the pipeline behind the view tree is the responsibility of the toolkit.
 In the existing Druid architecture, the app state itself is also expected to conform to tree structure, though I think relaxing this is important for the "concise expression" goal.